 Keep in mind this is just a general rule to get you started.
 There are always exceptions depending on your room size and shape as well as the furniture pieces you‘re working with.

 Where to put furniture in the living room.

 How much space for walkways around large furniture: 30″-48″

-If your room doesn’t allow for this, strive for at least two feet so that you aren’t squeezing past anything.
-Plan out what the traffic pattern around the room will be and avoid any awkward, zig zagging walking paths.
+If you have a small space that doesn’t allow for this, strive for at least two feet so that you aren’t squeezing past anything.
+Plan out what the traffic flow around the room will be and avoid any awkward, zig-zagging walking paths.

 Distance between the sofa and coffee/cocktail table: 14″-18″

 This space allows you to easily reach the remote or a drink on the coffee table (and of course put your feet up) but still be able to walk around it.
 This distance also applies to other seating next to the coffee table where you want access to set things down.

 Distance from the back of the sofa to the wall: at least 3″-5″